EpicnessTwo/Senpai/README.md

 =================

 Originally written by the Phergie Team, this is a modified PHP IRC Bot that has been worked on by EpicKitty
-Currently, the bot is useless as nothing has been added but watch this space!
+Currently, the bot has a few commands added but loads more needs adding!

+Current Features:
+ - Git Commands
+ - Permission System
+ - Configureable Output System
+ - Formatting Tools For Output Manipulation

 Info
 =====